ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ];}
 ```

-The result of executing the above Nix expression is a new Derivation, where the `rimeDataPkgs` parameter is overridden as `[./rime-data-flypy]`, while other parameters retain their original values.
+The result of this Nix expression is a new Derivation, where `rimeDataPkgs` is overridden as `[./rime-data-flypy]`, while other parameters remain their original values.

-How to know which parameters can be overridden for `fcitx5-rime`?
+How to know which parameters of `fcitx5-rime` can be overridden?
 There are several ways:

 1. Try to find the source code of the package in the nixpkgs repository on GitHub, such as [fcitx5-rime.nix](https://github.com/NixOS/nixpkgs/blob/e4246ae1e7f78b7087dce9c9da10d28d3725025f/pkgs/tools/inputmethods/fcitx5/fcitx5-rime.nix)
    1. Note: Be sure to select the correct branch, for example, if you are using the nixos-unstable branch, you need to find it in the nixos-unstable branch.
 2. Check by using `nix repl '<nixpkgs>'`, then enter `:e pkgs.fcitx5-rime`, which will open the source code of this package through the default editor, and then you can see all the parameters of this package.

 Through the above two methods, you can see that the `fcitx5-rime` package has the following input parameters, which can all be modified by `override`: